 Sometimes we have to call our soul to awaken and to rise out of the ashes.
 Not because we have lost our hope but because we are weak.

 Even though we have been holding on with a tight grip, our hands go numb and we lose feeling, we lose our joy.
 The truth gets distorted and we begin to question.

-At that moment He holds out his hand and reaches for ours, to help us rise again.
+At that moment He holds out his hand and reaches for ours, to help us– Arise!

 Arise my friend.
-May He awaken in you, what He has given to you.
-Don’t just claim His truth, but believe it even if you have to do it every 10 minutes.
+May He awaken in you, what He has given to YOU.
+Don’t just claim His truth, but believe it.
+Don’t just let him save you from eternal damnation let him save you from the schemes of the enemy that cross our paths throughout our day to day.
+Love arise in us even if you have to remind ourselves of it every 10 minutes.

 “Arise and shine for your light has come and the Glory of the Lord rises upon you.
 Isaiah 60:1